 It might be difficult to pull out investments since hedge funds are illiquid investments.

-The lack of a firm regulated oversight of activities by the market regulators make it riskier to invest in them.
+Basically, the lack of a firm-regulated oversight of activities by the market regulators makes it riskier to invest in them.
 You can check out this post for the best investment in Nigeria.